 Temecula (1.25 hours)

-Temecula is beautiful to visit for any reason, but especially if you want to do wine tasting near San Diego, this is the best spot to do it.
+Temecula is a beautiful place to visit for many reasons, but especially if you want to do wine tasting near San Diego, this is the best spot to do it.

 Temecula Valley Wine Country is an underrated wine region in Southern California that is home to rolling hills and over 40 different wineries.